cypress-io/cypress/cypress/v1.0/documentation/1-Commands/55-type.md

 `beforeinput` is *not* fired even though it is in the spec because no browser has adopted it.

 Additionally `change` events will be fired either when the `{enter}` key is pressed (and the value has changed since the last focus event), or whenever the element loses focus.
 This matches browser behavior.

+Events that should not fire on non input types such as elements with `tabindex` do not fire their `textInput` or `input` events.
+Only typing into elements which cause the actual value or text to change will fire those events.

 ***